KimikaTeorikoa/python-notes-tccm/contents/functions.md

 :class: dropdown

-Create a Python program with a function that uses arguments, default arguments and keyword arguments to calculate to return the area of a square or a rectangle.
+Create a Python program with a function that uses arguments, default arguments and keyword arguments to calculate the area of a square or a rectangle.
 ```